Optimal Design under Interference, Homophily, and Robustness Trade-offs: Experimental Design

 \subsection{Adapted Gram-Schmidt Walk algorithm}

-As a second approach, we adapt the Gram-Schmidt Walk algorithm \citep{harshaw2024balancing}, a vector-balancing procedure, to our problem.
-By specializing the robustness hyperparameter, we provide an alternative algorithm that yields a guarantee for the worst-case MSE.
+As a second approach, we adapt the Gram-Schmidt Walk algorithm \citep{harshaw2024balancing}, a vector balancing procedure, to our problem.
+In particular, by specializing the robustness hyperparameter $\lambda$, we provide an alternative algorithm that yields a guarantee for the worst-case MSE.